MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows how Microsoft Defender XDR stops a threat chain." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

-Defender for Identity gathers signals from AD DS domain controllers and servers running AD FS and AD CS.
+Defender for Identity gathers signals from Active Directory Domain Services (AD DS) domain controllers and servers running Active Directory Federation Services (AD FS) and Active Directory Certificate Services (AD CS).
 It uses these signals to protect your hybrid identity environment, including protecting against hackers that use compromised accounts to move laterally across workstations in the on-premises environment.

 Microsoft Defender XDR correlates the signals from all the Microsoft Defender components to provide the full attack story.